 Centre for French Colonial Life – Gateway to America’s French Heritage

 At the corner of 2nd and Market Streets in the heart of Ste.
-Genevieve’s Historic District stands the Centre for French Colonial Life, serving as both the welcoming gateway and administrative headquarters for one of America’s most significant French colonial museum campuses.
-This isn’t just another local history museum—it’s a sophisticated institution dedicated to preserving, interpreting, and sharing the remarkably rich story of French colonial presence in the Mississippi River Valley.
+Genevieve’s Historic District stands the Centre for French Colonial Life, an institution dedicated to preserving, interpreting, and sharing the remarkably rich story of the French colonial presence in the Mississippi River Valley.

 Your Journey Begins Here

-This is where you’ll purchase tickets for the guided tours of the historic Bolduc and LeMeilleur Houses, pick up campus maps, learn about special programs and events, and get oriented to the broader story you’re about to experience.
-The Centre serves as the interpretive foundation that makes your visits to the historic houses more meaningful—providing background, context, and the big-picture understanding that transforms a tour of old buildings into a genuine historical education.
+This is where you’ll purchase tickets for the guided tours of the historic Bolduc and LeMeilleur Houses, learn about special programs and events, and get oriented to the broader story you’re about to experience.
+The Centre serves as the interpretive foundation that makes your visits to the historic houses more meaningful—providing background, context, and the big-picture understanding that transforms a tour of old buildings into a genuine historical experience.

 The French Colonial America Museum Campus

-The Centre serves as headquarters for a museum campus that encompasses multiple historic properties, each contributing to a comprehensive picture of French colonial life in the Mississippi Valley:
+The Centre serves as headquarters for a museum campus that encompasses multiple historic properties, each contributing to a multi-layered picture of French colonial life in the Mississippi Valley:

 The Bolduc House: A National Historic Landmark and one of the most significant examples of French Creole vertical log architecture in North America.
 Built in the late 18th century, this beautifully restored and furnished home offers guided tours that transport you to the world of French Creole merchants and their families.